eagle840/katacoda-labs/singleSpark/step1.md

 wip: appears to be running on localhost:4040 only, change to allow internet `jupyter lab` or  notebook

+lets start jupyter with the --ip option, since the default it only for localhost `jupyter lab --allow-root --ip=0.0.0.0`{{execute}}

+- starts on port 8888

 Download Spark:
 `curl -O http://apache.mirrors.nublue.co.uk/spark/spark-2.4.4/spark-2.4.4-bin-hadoop2.7.tgz`{{execute}}
 OR grab the url from https://spark.apache.org/downloads.html